Booza1981/MS-Todo-to-Todoist-One-Way-Sync/README.md

 This project scrapes tasks from your Microsoft To-Do account and syncs them to a specified Todoist project.
 It helps you consolidate your tasks from different sources into a single, unified view in Todoist.

+The application is designed to run inside a Docker container and is automatically scheduled to run every 4 hours using a cron job.

 ## Features

 *   **Comprehensive Scraping:** Scrapes tasks from the "Tasks", "Flagged email", and "Assigned to me" sections of your Microsoft To-Do account.